PoyoP0yo/m/process3.md

 Good specialized projects would be some usage of an AI model, whether that be making one or even using a low cost one like from ChatGPT and pulling requests from it.
 Your project could be a solution to a problem you have currently, such as deciding what to get at a restaurant or cafe.
 Make sure that the problem you are solving would benefit most from using an AI.
 A tutorial to implementing ChatGPT in Python can be found [here](https://realpython.com/chatgpt-api-python/).

 # Tech Clubs To Join
-Clubs shows collaboration, passion, and even leadership if you have a higher up position in the club.
+Clubs shows collaboration, commitment, and even leadership if you have a higher up position in the club.
 Having a club on your resume or even just to talk about during an interview can make you stand out to employers.

 Join ____ club.

 # Certifications
-In terms of overall impact on a resume, certifications are mostly an extra bonus for employers.
-However, having some will give a little extra consideration to a resume.
+In terms of overall impact on a resume, certifications are mostly an extra bonus for employers [4][5].
+However, having some will still give extra consideration to a resume.
 They provide another tangible way to show experience and knowledge.
-Do keep in mind that projects are still more important to have.

 Get the [Google Cloud ML Engineer certification](https://cloud.google.com/learn/certification/machine-learning-engineer), an [AWS ML](https://aws.amazon.com/certification/certified-machine-learning-engineer-associate/) or [Azure ML](https://learn.microsoft.com/en-us/credentials/certifications/azure-ai-fundamentals/) certification, or [Andrew Ng's ML courses](https://www.andrewng.org/courses).